LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/come-on-over-here-my-darling.md

 Let me show you

-how strong you are,
+how strong you are;

-regardless that the path

-has been this tough.
+this path has been quite tough;

-&nbsp;

-All your scars have
+all your scars

-been your masterworks;
+are your masterworks;

 a body that's a scroll,

-a story that is precious
+a story that is told;

-as a whole; you are whole.
+you are precious as a whole.